UVADS/git-basics/05-git-advanced.md

 ## Rename `origin`

-When working with remote repository connections, the label `origin` is typically used for the primary remote host, i.e. GitHub, BitBucket, etc. This is used freqeuently with pushes to designate where to push the local branch:
+When working with remote repository connections, the label `origin` is typically used for the primary remote host, i.e. GitHub, BitBucket, etc. This is used freqeuently with pushes and pulls to connect the local branch to the appropriate destination or source.

 ```
 $ git push origin main
+$ git pull origin main
 ```
 We also use a remote label like `upstream` when working with forked repositories and need to `fetch` changes from upstream.